floatingpoint-exaflop/Eat-It-Or-Beat-It/README.md

   ## Installation
   To install this project after copying down the repo, you will first need to run `npm install` (-y for default settings) on the project root, which should grant you access to the necessary libraries listed in the package.json files for the root, client, and server.
+Installation instructions for using the container yourself, tbd.

   ## Usage
   1. To use this project, you'll want to be familiar with MongoDB; Technically GraphQL is enabled, but we did not use it much in our design and implementation.